jayk-gupta/web-resources-project/CONTRIBUTING.md

 ## Step 4: Create a New Branch
 After making the necessary changes, it's recommended to create a new branch for your changes.
 This helps keep your modifications separate from the main branch, making it easier to manage and review your contributions.
-The branch name should be the name of the task you are performing.

 Use the following command to create a new branch: